 Interest income and interest earned on assets measured at fair value through profit and loss is earned based on the effective interest rate based on the carrying amount before allowances.
-For assets that are credit-impaired when purchased or originated (purchased or originated credit impaired (POCI))), the carrying amount after allowances for ECL is the basis for applying the effective interest rate.
+For assets that are credit-impaired when purchased or originated (purchased or originated credit impaired (POCI)), the carrying amount after allowances for expected credit losses ("ECL") is the basis for applying the effective interest rate.